 With the hope of gathering together as adoptive families, this group is open to anyone along the adoption journey.
 It is often difficult to connect with other families who can share similar stories of their families.
 It is with this hope that this group can provide that sense of connection and mutual understanding that we all crave while also participating in fun activities.

-Meets once a month throughout the Charlotte-area
+Meets throughout the Charlotte-area on selected weekends

 Organized by ASA community member, Lisa Evans